underscoreio/essential-scala/src/pages/collections/meeting-monads.md

 ## Monads

 We've seen that by implementing a few methods (`map`, `flatMap`, and optionally `filter` and `foreach`), we can use any class with a *for comprehension*.
-In the previous chapter we learned this such a class is called a *monad*.
+In the previous chapter we learned that such a class is called a *monad*.
 Here we are going to look in a bit more depth at monads.

 ### What's in a Monad?